Course Outline

 Power Query and SQL Server for Government

-• Queries in SQL code.
+• Queries in SQL code for custom data retrieval and processing.

 Selection Queries - DQL (Data Query Language) for Government

-• Operators and criteria in queries.
+• Operators and criteria in queries to filter and refine data for government analysis.

 Optimizing SQL Queries in Power Query for Government

-• SQL language functions in queries.
+• Leveraging SQL language functions in queries to enhance performance.

 Power Query and SQL Advanced Parameterization for Government